Lebanon:Operations of the Islamic Resistance on Tuesday, Aug...

 Allah Almighty is Truthful

-- and in retaliation to the “Israeli” enemy’s assassination in Deir Qanoun Ras El-Ain, the Islamic Resistance fighters targeted the headquarters of the 146th Division in “Ga’aton” with a barrage of Katyusha rockets.

-- the Islamic Resistance fighters targeted at 03:15 p.m. the reconnaissance equipment at the Jal Al-Allam Site with appropriate weapons, which led to its destruction.
+- The Islamic Resistance fighters targeted at 2:55 p.m. the newly installed espionage equipment on a crane in the vicinity of the "Dovev" barracks with an offensive drone, scoring a direct hit and destroying the equipment.

-- the Islamic Resistance fighters targeted at 03:35 p.m. the Al-Marj Site with rocket weapons, scoring direct hits.
+- And in retaliation for the “Israeli” aggression on resilient southern villages and safe civilian homes, the Islamic Resistance fighters targeted buildings used by “Israeli” troops in the “Netu’a” settlement with the appropriate weapons.

-- the Islamic Resistance fighters targeted at 7:40 p.m. the Ramyah Site with heavy artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted the espionage equipment at the Al-Abbad Site with an offensive drone, scoring a direct hit.

-- and in retaliation for the "Israeli" aggression and assassination on the village of Dhaira, the Islamic Resistance fighters targeted the "Shomera" Barracks and a deployment of "Israeli" troops in its vicinity with a barrage of Katyusha rockets.

-- and in retaliation for the "Israeli" aggression and assassination on the village of Dhaira, the Islamic Resistance fighters targeted the "Mattat" Barracks and a deployment of "Israeli" troops in its vicinity with a barrage of Katyusha rockets.

-- and in retaliation for the "Israeli" aggression on the Beqaa region, the Islamic Resistance fighters launched an aerial operation deploying squadrons of offensive drones against the headquarters of the 7th Armored Brigade of the 210th Golan Division at the "Katsabiya" [Junction] Barracks.
-The operation specifically targeted the positions of officers and soldiers, achieving precise hits.
+- And in retaliation for the “Israeli” aggression on the village of Majadel, the Islamic Resistance fighters initiated an aerial operation with a squadron of offensive drones on the headquarters of the Al-Sahl Battalion in the “Beit Hillel” Barracks targeting the position of the officers and soldiers, scoring direct hits and causing confirmed casualties.

-- and in retaliation to the “Israeli” enemy’s attacks on the steadfast southern villages and safe homes, the Islamic Resistance fighters targeted the “Ya'ara” Barracks [Western Brigade 300 Command] with Katyusha rockets.

-- the Islamic Resistance fighters targeted at 22:20 p.m. the Birket Risha Site with heavy artillery shells, scoring a direct hit.

-- the air defense unit in the Islamic Resistance intercepted a Zionist warplane violating the Lebanese airspace over South Lebanon with a surface-to-air missile, forcing it to retreat towards occupied Palestine.

 {And victory comes only from Allah – the Almighty, All-Wise.}